-Class attendance is expected and required.
-Any missed class time will be made up by completing extra assignments designed at the by the instructor.
-More than one missed class session (3.25 hours in the case of a three-credit hour class; 2.25 hours for a two-credit class; 1.25 hour for a one-credit class) constitutes failure to complete the class.
-In extreme hardship situations, and also at the discretion of the instructor, a grade of incomplete may be given for an assignment or for the entire course.
-In such cases, the work to be submitted in order to remove the incomplete must be documented appropriately and stated deadlines must be met.
+CPSY DEPARTMENTAL ATTENDANCE POLICY -- Class attendance is expected and required.
+Any missed class time will be made up by completing extra assignments designed by the instructor.
+Missing more than ten percent of class time may result in failure to complete the class.
+This would be 4.5 hours of a 45 hour class (3 credits), 3.0 hours for a 30 hour class (2 credits) or 1.5 hours for a 15 hour class (1 credit.)
+In case of extreme hardship and also at the discretion of the instructor, a grade of incomplete may be given for an assignment or the entire course.
+In such cases, the work to be submitted in order to remove the incomplete must be documented appropriately and stated deadlines met.
+Students are expected to be on time to class and tardiness may be seen as an absence that requires make-up work.

-Course Objectives:
+Departmental Course Objectives:

 - 1. Think crucially and reflexively about the history, the presuppositions, and social context of dominant Western culture, one's individual culture, and the cultural precepts inherent in clinical practice.
 This includes strengthening abilities to recognize cultural limitations in existing counseling, therapy, and school-based practices and to use privilege for the promotion of social equity (CC: 2a, 2d). - 2.
 Demonstrate beginning awareness, knowledge, and skill for working crossculturally, using ethical guidelines and multicultural competencies, including the ability to respectively explore clients' and learners' lives, values, and ways of knowing (CC: 2c). - 3.
 Develop an awareness of how one's own assumptions, values, and worldview, including cultural heritage, race, class, gender, sexual orientation, ability, life experiences, affiliations and identities legitimate a form of normality, pathology, the process of treatment, intervention, and the therapeutic alliance (CC: 2d, 2e). - 4.
 Identify and critically understand the social location of individuals, families, and communities in the context of power and privilege and relative to t he intersecting identities of gender, race, class, religion, sexual orientation, ability, national origin, age, and language as these influence experience in and out of therapeutic and school contexts. - 5.
 Gain basic skills in discussing identified therapeutic and learning issues within their cultural context. - 6.
-Explore larger community, institutional and systemic forces that promote and maintain social inequalities related to group memberships (e.g. agencies of social control, transferability of knowledge/intellectual colonization, systems of class reproduction, institutionalized classism, racism, sexism, ageism, response to physical and mental diversity, etc. in social policy and dominant discourse (CC: 2d). - 7.
+Explore larger community, institutional and systemic forces that promote and maintain social inequalities related to group memberships (e.g. agencies of social control, transferability of knowledge/intellectual colonization, systems of class reproduction, institutionalized classism, racism, sexism, ageism, response to physical and mental diversity, etc. in social policy, dominant discourse (CC: 2d). - 7.
 Learn about advocacy processes needed to address institutional and social barriers that impede access, equality, and success for clients (CC: 1g). - 8.
-Consider the role of racial, ethnic, and cultural heritage, nationality, socioeconomic status, family structure, age, gender, sexual orientation, religious and spiritual beliefs, occupation, and physical and mental status, and equity issues in individual, family and community counseling, therapy and school psychology services (CC: A5) (NASP: 2.5). - 9.
-Discuss effective strategies for client advocacy in public policy and other matters of equity and accessibility (CC: C6). - 10.
+Consider the role of racial, ethnic, and cultural heritage, nationality, socioeconomic status, family structure, age, gender, sexual orientation, religious and spiritual beliefs, occupation, and physical and mental status, and equity issues in individual, family and community counseling, therapy and school psychology services (CC: A5) (NASP: 2.5).

+- 9. Discuss effective strategies for client advocacy in public policy and other matters of equity and accessibility (CC: C6). - 10.
 Learn and practice engagement in conversations that collaboratively empower/raise critical social awareness within the therapeutic or school system in order to inform action in broader social societal systems within which families and individuals are embedded. - 11.
 Raise awareness of and ways of monitoring ethical and legal considerations related to the objectives of this course (CC: 2f).